 “Even as a child, you knew instinctively it was better to be taller than your sister or your brother…and eventually maybe even your mom or dad.”

 We enjoyed the praise.
 Enjoyed boasting about the ribbon on the wall.
-We loved to see our smiley face and gold star on the report card hanging on the refrigerator door.
+We loved to see our smiley face and a gold star on the report card hanging on the refrigerator door.
 We loved to see another trophy on the mantle.
 Another Facebook post attesting to our greatness.
-Another like.
+Another “like.”

 As we grew up, the measuring stick became something else.
 We compare ourselves to others.
 It’s normal.
 It’s natural.
-The grass is greener thing.
 We compare jobs with friends.
 Compare our neighbor’s cars.
 We brag about what area of town we live in.
 Or how many trips to the beach we made this year.
 At work, we strive to move up.
-Heck, truth is most professional career cultures help create that competitive spirit today.
 It’s nearly impossible not to, in a modern, goal-oriented, fast-paced organization.

 “We measure stuff.
 It’s what we do.
 It’s how we plan.
 It’s how we know if overall goals are attainable.”